kaeley-scruggs/kaeley-scruggs/README.md

 - 👋 Hi, I’m @kaeley-scruggs
 - 👀 I’m interested in IT automation
-- 🌱 I’m currently
+- 🌱 I’m currently studying Python
-- 💞️ I’m looking to collaborate on literally anything
 - 📫 How to reach me kaeley.scruggs@gmail.com

 <!---